ourworldventures/ourworld_books_OLD/docs/cyber_security_brief/src/content/why_possible.md

 ## **Hacking is a commercial business**

-I personally only have knowledge of the pricing of 3 years ago but at that time it would cost about 50k USD to get the digital life of a person, everything: email, chats, passwords, bank details, …
+I personally only have knowledge of the pricing of 3 years ago but at that time it would cost about 50k USD to get the digital life of a person, everything: email, chats, passwords, bank details…

 A VIP was of course more expensive.
 There are massive hacking companies operating globally which pre-hack most of the devices on the internet.

 This leads to security for the rich and leaves others unprotected and vulnerable leading to a vicious cycle where the unprotected are more abused and find themselves with fewer chances for creating prosperity for their nation.

-## **The centralized services give out a lot of information.**
+## **The centralized services give out a lot of information**

 Services like Google, Facebook, … do have access to our full personal life.
 Where are we, what do we buy, how do we travel, who do we meet, what do we search for, it's now proven that our personal and business information are being compromised and used during our illusion of security and privacy.
 Many claim that this information is being used outside of the scope of the privacy regulations or even the expectations of the users.
 The real value lies in the personal data, as much as in the products and services purchased.

 ## **Most network components are vulnerable and/or pre-hacked**

 Routers, Wifi Bridges are ideal components for hackers to get into network traffic and intercept packets they are interested in.
 There are claims that more than 50% of routers and network components are vulnerable or hacked.
 Personally, I can believe this.
 Man in the middle attacks are easy to do, information can freely be found on the internet (just an example [article](https://witestlab.poly.edu/blog/conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot/)).

 ## **Security & privacy claims are void**